onenoc/memo/README.md

 To use, from the cloned folder, run<br>
 python setup.py install<br>
-This will give you the folder where it is installed.
-Go there and create a subdirectory Data/<br>

 Then, in any file where you want to use it, add the following at the top:<br>
 from memoizer.DecoratorFactoryInstance import factory<br>